 3D Modeling with Onshape

-Onshape have excellent documentation on its help website (also can be found on the top right corner of your homepage), and should be referenced when you need more detailed help of a specific feature.
+Onshape has excellent documentation on its help website (also can be found on the top right corner of your homepage), and should be referenced when you need more detailed help of a specific feature.

 Sign up and setting up OnShape